-A plethora of weird glitches appear to bother all Android email clients.
-With Inbox by Google being discontinued, users need some getting used to Gmail and, honestly, although does the job, Gmail is not the greatest Google app for Android.
+A plethora of weird glitches appears to bother all Android email clients.
+With Inbox by Google being discontinued, users need some getting used to Gmail, and, honestly, although does the job, Gmail is not the greatest Google app for Android.
 Especially with certain overlying bugs like this one that we’ll try to fix today.
 Namely, it seems that Gmail emails are not deleting for some users.

-By reports, deleted emails keep reappearing even after a few trys.
+By reports, deleted emails keep reappearing even after a few tries.
 To fix this, check the instructions we provided below.

 Why do deleted emails reappear in Gmail?

 The best way to solve this problem, or at least the most practical one, is to use the web-based Gmail client and delete all emails you need to be gone from there.
 It’s just a bug with Gmail that’s present on all platforms but it’s most prominent on Android.
-And that’s why we’ll try with the platform that’s the most stable which is Gmail for the web.
+And that’s why we’ll try the platform that’s the most stable which is Gmail for the web.

 Now, you don’t have to be on your PC to utilize the web-based client but that’s the preferable way.
 Just open any browser and navigate to Gmail.
 Once there, open Inbox and select the emails you want to delete.
 After that, tap on the Recycle Bin icon to delete them.
 As simple as that.

 Of course, if the issue persists even on your PC, just press F5 to refresh the page or, alternatively, navigate to Settings > Advanced and disable all Lab features.
 After that, the deleted emails shouldn’t appear anymore.